lunarc/lunarc_docs/docs/batch_system.md

 problem, but the compiler wrappers in the openmpi modules have the same names and it safest to only have one loaded at a time.

-On Erik the same compilers as on Alarik are present.
-Note that the processors on Erik are of the Intel Xeon type and thus utilize the mkl as supplied.

 ### SLURM variables